 Not only will this hurt your neck but you’ll also impact the rest of your form.
 The solution is simple.
 Look down at the floor and make sure that your head is aligned with the rest of your body.
 And if you feel like gritting your teeth in pain, feel free!

 As you contract and engage your abs, you should be taking deep breaths in and out.
 This will make sure that your body is getting the air it needs.
-Plus, it will give you something else to think about instead of how long it’s been or how much more time you have to get to a minute.
+Plus, it will give you something else to think about instead of how long until your minute is up.

 Focusing on Time

-As a runner, you know what’s more important is form.
+As a runner, you know that form is paramount and time and distance come second.
 If you ran in superb form for two miles, that’s much better than sloppy form for three.
 It’s the same with a plank.
 The focus should be on the form instead of the time.

 In fact, you might make things more challenging for yourself by being so fixated on time.
 A lot of your success at doing planks is mental, and you might be better off using a cell phone timer to count up and do it for as long as you can instead of counting down.